datoviz/datoviz/docs/tutorials/install.md

     3. `./samples/build/Sample-Programs/Hologram/Hologram` (test an example)
     4. **Important**: add `source ~/vulkan/setup-env.sh` to your `~/.bashrc` so that the `$VULKAN_SDK` environment variable and other variables are properly set in your terminal.

-5. Clone the datoviz repository and build the library:
+5. Clone the Datoviz repository and build the library:

     1. `git clone --recursive git@github.com:datoviz/datoviz.git`
     2. `cd datoviz`